DrGnNatsu/Obsidian-Note/Data Mining/Chapter 4 - Data Mining Knowledge Representation.md

 Normally: minimum support and confidence prespecified (e.g., 58 rules with $support \geq 2$ and $confidence \geq 95\%$ for weather data)

 # Rules with exceptions
-Idea: allow rules to have exceptions
+Allows rules to have exceptions (e.g., `...
+THEN Class A EXCEPT if condition THEN Class B`).
 ## Advantages of Using Exception
 - Rules can be updated incrementally:
 	- Easy to incorporate new data